TReynkens/ReIns/README.md

 -   VaR, expected shortfall and excess-loss premium estimates.

-The package is not yet available on CRAN but you can install the latest development version from GitHub using
+The package is not yet available on CRAN but you can install the latest development version from GitHub.
+If you work on Windows, make sure first that \[Rtools\]{<https://cran.r-project.org/bin/windows/Rtools/>} is installed.
+Then, install the latest development version of *ReIns* using

     install.packages("devtools")